 c) Expect some “down time” between storms.
 It is impossible to forecast what type of pattern we may see any given year, but most years we do experience a lull in the action which may last for a day or two…or maybe a week.
 PATIENCE is a prerequisite for this trip.
 Forecasting and intercepting storms can be a frustrating affair: busted forecasts, unfavorable terrain, unreachable storms, or dangerous locations can all play a role in whether we can safely reach a storm.
 Be prepared for adjustments on the fly that are dictated by conditions in the field.

-So, if you are certain this field course is for you, fill out the application form and either drop it by 101 Major Williams, or send it via e-mail to firstname.lastname@example.org.
+So, if you are certain this field course is for you, click on the Qualtrics application link below and complete the online form.

 DEADLINE FOR COMPLETED APPLICATIONS IS FRIDAY, December 9th.
 WE HOPE TO INFORM EVERYONE ON STORM CHASE POSITIONS BEFORE WINTER BREAK.